TheBuddyDave/Black-Scholes-Tool/README.md

 ## CLICK HERE TO VIEW ONLINE:
 https://black-scholes-tool.streamlit.app/

+NOTE: Sometimes the site is down as streamlit will put projects to sleep that aren't frequently viewed...

 This is a Black-Scholes Educational Tool.
 It contains a mathematical overview of the model, a standard calculator for the model, and can perform many other relevant calculations with visualizations such as the Greeks.
 It also calculates Historical and Implied Volatilities for a selected asset.